JayJayArr/maedic/README.md

 The following Values are provided as Metrics:

-- Version and Build Number
+- Version and Build Number as denoted in the db
 - Number of entries for the most important database tables
 - Status of Cards
 - HI_Queue Size => Queued Actions per Channel